 Types of Awards

-The Awards Office, sponsored by the Technology Transfer Division and the Science and Technology Base Program Office, coordinates the Laboratory’s submission process for a number of key external awards.
-These awards are important for the recognition they bring to the Laboratory and to the Department of Energy (DOE), as well as to the individual award recipients.
+The Awards Office, sponsored by the Technology Transfer Division and the Science and Technology Base Program Office, coordinates the Laboratory’s submission process for many key external awards.
+These awards are important for the recognition they bring to the Laboratory, the Department of Energy (DOE), and the individual award recipients.

 This DOE award honors scientists and engineers for exceptional contributions to the development, use, or control of nuclear energy (broadly defined to include the science and technology of nuclear, atomic, molecular, and particle interactions and effects).

 The Enrico Fermi Award is given by DOE to recognize scientists, engineers, and science policy makers for a lifetime of achievement in the field of nuclear energy.
 Established in 1956, it is the government's oldest science and technology award.

 This nationwide network of federal laboratories provides the forum to develop strategies and opportunities for linking the the federal laboratories' mission technologies and expertise with the marketplace, bringing laboratories together with potential users of government-developed technologies.
 The FLC sponsors several annual awards specific to technology transfer activities.

 The Presidential Award is the highest honor bestowed by the U.S. government on outstanding scientists and engineers beginning their independent careers.
 The White House, following recommendations from participating agencies, will confer the awards annually.